ProcessDryLab-master-project/Miner/README.md

 ```
 If you're running the Miner Wrapper with all the prebuilt python miners, the Miner Wrapper will create virtual environments for each python miner and install their dependencies from the provided requirements.txt files, which may take some time.
 Any Miner that is ready to use, can be called while the virtual environments are intiialized for the other Miners.
 # Adding Miners
+Miner nodes in PDL are not restricted to python, and it can be any language as long as the communication described in the Swagger.yaml file is supported, as well as the config.json remains the same.
+However, the Miner Wrapper currently only support .py, .exe and .jar files, and can be extended to support any algorithm that can be run through a terminal.
+The Miner Wrapper only has .py and .exe examples.
 ## Location
 When creating or adding new algorithms to the Miner Wrapper, a new sub-folder should be created in
 ```